Steps to Earning Substance Abuse Counselor Certification in Pennsylvania

 Substance Abuse Counselor Jobs in Pennsylvania

 According to the Centers for Disease Control and Prevention (CDC), both Allegheny (Pittsburgh) and Philadelphia Counties reported some of the highest rates of opioid overdoses in Pennsylvania between July 2022 and June 2023.
 In Allegheny County, the death rate due to opioids was 57.8 per 100,000 people, and in Philadelphia County, it was 90 per 100,000 people.
-From these opioid deaths, the CDC reported that for both counties, fentanyl was the leading cause of death – making up 80 percent of all opioid deaths during this time.
+From these opioid deaths, the CDC reported that for both counties, fentanyl was the leading cause of death, making up 80 percent of all opioid deaths during this time.

-Pittsburgh
+Pittsburgh Area

 In Pittsburgh, substance abuse counselors can be found at inpatient facilities like the Salvation Army Harbor Light Center on Pittsburgh’s Northside.
 This facility is a long-term residential treatment program for men 18 and older with substance abuse disorders and co-occurring disorders and significant medical, mental health, legal, and social needs.

-Philadelphia
+Philadelphia Area

 Beacon Point Recovery Center is one of the many inpatient facilities in the Philadelphia region.
 This facility provides both alcohol and drug detox programs, as well as inpatient rehab counseling services.